rhysmoggs/ms4-morgan-and-co/README.md

 - Clear and obvious navbar links to other pages within the website, including mouse-hover effects to enhance the users experience.
 - Mobile hamburger menu, toggles to show/hide the product menu options and a link to the homepage.
 - The Morgan & Co logo/name is seen at all times whether centrally located on larger screens or adjusted to smaller screen-sizes.
 This is vital for brand consistency and serves as a simple way of reminding the user of the company's name.
 The logo/name is clickable and always takes the user to the Morgan & Co homepage.
-- 'My Account' logo, which includes 'Sign In', 'Sign Up' or 'Sign Out' depending on if user is signed in our not.
+- 'My Account' logo, which includes 'Sign In', 'Sign Up' or 'Sign Out' depending on if user is signed in or not.
 'Product Management' (for admin only) and 'My Profile'.
 All clickable and direct to the relevant pages.
 - 'Wishlist' logo button.
 A hollow/empty heart-shaped icon when no items in user Wishlist.
 Fills to a black heart if there is at least 1 item present in the Wishlist.
 Logo and feature completely hidden unless user is signed in.
 - Shopping Bag.
 Logo with the current users bag total.
 Takes user to the shopping bag page when clicked.
 - The delivery banner promoting free delivery on all orders over £100.